databinary/databinary.github.io/_posts/2020-11-15-MarketingPromotion.md

 Marketing Promotion

-In this project, machine learning is used to improve the marketing promotion
+Use of machine to improve the marketing promotion

 [GitHub Repository](https://github.com/databinary/MarketingPromotion)